ez8-co/emock/README_en.md

 ## What's more

-- Please feel free to use `emock`.
+- Please feel free to use EMOCK.
 - Looking forward to your feeback.[create new issues](https://github.com/ez8-co/emock/issues/new).